-The Humanitarian Action Fellows track offers a unique opportunity to learn firsthand how humanitarian assistance is formulated and implemented.
-The program focuses on pressing humanitarian issues, including international migration, refugees and resettlement, and the rights of vulnerable children.
+The Humanitarian Crises, Refugees, and Human Rights Fellows track offers a unique opportunity to learn firsthand how humanitarian assistance is formulated and implemented.
+The program focuses on pressing humanitarian issues, including crises, international migration, refugees and resettlement, and the rights of vulnerable children.
 Fellows selected for this program gain both academic and experiential perspectives on how intergovernmental institutions, public-private partnerships and nongovernmental organizations shape humanitarian action policy.

-The program combines internships at humanitarian action stakeholder organizations in Geneva, with an intensive course on humanitarian action issues.
-It is open to graduate students attending schools of public administration, education and leadership, public policy, human rights and more.
+The program is open to graduate students attending schools of public administration, education and leadership, public policy, human rights and more.
 We also accept a limited number of exceptional undergraduate students.

 About the Course

 The course, PubPol 860.04, will run May 25 – May 29, 2020.

 The course provides participants with a thorough introduction to international humanitarian assistance, human rights, and human security.
 It explores how the international community can better respond to humanitarian crises such as the influx of refugees in Europe, HIV-AIDS in Africa, or ongoing civil conflict in countries such as Sudan.
 It examines the importance of both cooperation and collaboration on a global scale by organizations such as the International Red Cross, UN High Commissioner for Refugees, Médecins sans Frontières (MSF), and development organizations.
 See a sample course syllabus from 2019.